 “States experiencing high unemployment will see mortgage delinquencies surge if unemployment remains elevated as forbearance periods expire,” says Greg McBride, CFA, Bankrate chief financial analyst.
 “This year may see the worst for unemployment, but 2021 will likely bring the worst for mortgage delinquencies and defaults.”

-For now, foreclosures remain rare.
+For now, foreclosures are at historically low levels.
 The Coronavirus Aid, Relief and Security Act requires mortgage giants Fannie Mae and Freddie Mac, the Federal Housing Administration and the Department of Veterans Affairs to let borrowers miss up to a year of payments without penalty.
 Those mortgage relief initiatives are mandated by federal law, but lenders also have voluntarily extended forbearance to more than a million borrowers with jumbo loans and other types of mortgages not backed by the federal government.

-The Housing Hardship Index may show how states’ real estate markets could fare after the coronavirus recession.
+The Housing Hardship Index shows which states’ real estate markets could suffer the most from the coronavirus recession.
 It’s inspired by the Misery Index, a tried-and-true gauge of prosperity that sums inflation and employment.
 By that measure, the “stagflation” days of the late 1970s and early 1980s were especially difficult.